 The compensation committee consists of Ms. Weiss Lurie (committee chairwoman), Ms. Wilkin, and Mr. Cohen, each of whom is an independent director.
-During the fiscal year ended December 31, 2018, the compensation committee did not meet.
+During the fiscal year ended December 31, 2019, the nominating committee met three times.
+The nominating committee is responsible for overseeing the selection of persons to be nominated to serve on the Board.